opensolutions/OSS_SNMP/README.md

 And as most of the defined MIBs *walk* a given tree, almost all defined functions return an array.

-Right now it's SNMP v2.
-This can be easily updated for multiple version support.
-Also, it's read only as, at time of writing, I have no requirement to set SNMP values.

 Code / phpDoc Documentation